4th Illinois Cavalry Regiment

 The 4th Illinois Cavalry Regiment was a cavalry regiment that served in the Union Army during the American Civil War.

 Service

 The 4th Illinois Volunteer Cavalry was mustered into service at Ottawa, Illinois, on September 26, 1861.
 It was consolidated with 12th Illinois Cavalry Regiment on June 14, 1865.

 Total strength and casualties

-Regiment lost during service 1 Officer and 31 Enlisted men killed and mortally wounded and 1 Officer and 166 Enlisted men by disease.
-Total 199. fatalities.
+The regiment lost 1 officer and 31 enlisted men killed and mortally wounded and 1 officer and 166 enlisted men from disease, for a total of 199 fatalities.